harshpatel1234-glitch/even_project/README.md

-# 🚀 Django ORM Internship Task – Even ID Validation & Edit Control
+# 🚀 Django ORM - Even ID Validation & Edit Control

 This project is developed as part of my **Internship Task at BrainyBeam**.
 It demonstrates how to use **Django ORM** to enforce **business rules** where: